Palestinian rocket attack on Israeli city draws Gaza air strikes

 Around 200 Gazans have been killed by Israeli troops since the border protests began, according to Palestinian Health Ministry figures.
 Palestinians have launched incendiary balloons and kites into Israel and on occasion breached an Israeli frontier fence.

+More than 2 million Palestinians are packed into the coastal enclave.
+Israel withdrew its troops and settlers from Gaza in 2005 but maintains tight control of its land and sea borders.
+Egypt also restricts movement in and out of Gaza on its border.

+In addition to sporadic incidents, Israel and Hamas have fought three wars in the past 10 years.
+The internationally-mediated peace process aimed at finding a two-state solution to the Israeli-Palestinian conflict is all but moribund.

-Additional reporting by Ori Lewis in Jerusalem; Writing by Jeffrey Heller; Editing by Andrew Heavens
+Additional reporting by Ori Lewis in Jerusalem; Writing by Jeffrey Heller; Editing by Angus MacSwan